Clicky

 Grab leadership opportunities.

 In the Greek system of life, you are taught about leadership.
-Sorority leadership roles will give you the experience in a leadership position and teach you about the organization, communication, responsibility, and more.
+Sorority leadership roles will give you experience in a leadership position and teach you about the organization, communication, responsibility, and more.

 Get support and mentorship.